Last Updated on April 24th, 2021

 - Long history of successful business since 1933

-- NO maltodextrin, uses more lactose instead
+- NO maltodextrin, uses more lactose instead - making this a whole milk version of baby formula

 - From birth to 6 months